Emergency Dentistry in Denver

 If you have a dental emergency at home, it’s important to stay calm and act quickly.
 Depending on the type of emergency, there are different things you can do to help ease the pain and prevent further damage;

-- Tooth knocked out.
+- Permanent tooth knocked out.
 Stay calm and try to find the knocked-out tooth.
-Pick it up by the crown, careful not to touch the root.
-If you can, try to put the tooth back into its socket.
-If that’s not possible, place the tooth in a container of milk or water.
-Stop the bleeding by applying pressure with cotton balls and placing a cold compress on your cheek to help with any swelling.
+Pick it up by the crown, careful not to touch the tooth root.
+If you can, try to put the avulsed tooth back into its socket.
+If that’s not possible, place the tooth in a glass of milk or water.
+Stop the bleeding by applying pressure with a cotton swab and placing a cold compress on your cheek to help with any swelling.
 Then call our office right away.
+(Note: Children’s primary teeth are not re-implanted)

 - Cracked tooth.
 Rinse your mouth with warm water.
 Apply a cold compress to your cheek to help with any swelling.
 Be careful not to chew on that side of your mouth.

 - Toothache.
-Rinse your mouth with warm salty water, or a hydrogen peroxide rinse as it may help with the pain and inflammation.
+Rinse your mouth with warm salt water or a hydrogen peroxide rinse as it may help with the pain and inflammation.
 Try flossing to see if there’s anything stuck between your teeth that could be causing the pain.
-Take pain medication if the pain persists.
+Take pain medication if the pain persists until you can see the dentist.

 - Object stuck in your tooth.
 Try to remove the object with floss.
-If you can’t get it out, don’t try to force it since that could damage your teeth.
+If you can’t get it out, don’t try to force it since that could damage your teeth or soft tissue (gums).
 Wash your mouth with warm water and call our office to make an appointment.

 - Child tooth pain.
 If your child is complaining of a toothache, see if there’s anything stuck in the tooth or if their gum is swollen.
 Depending on the severity of the pain, you can give them ibuprofen or other pain medication for relief.
-Apply a cold compress to their cheek if there’s any swelling.
+Apply a cold compress or ice pack to their cheek if there’s any swelling.
+(Note: Never apply an ice pack directly to skin, always wrap it in cloth or dish towel)

 Precautions to Avoid Oral Injuries